Transitioning Your Medical Care: Sickle Cell Disease

 - Know your medical information, like any food and drug allergies you may have.

 Most people have to go to a medical practice for adults somewhere between turning 18 and 21.
 Often, your children's hospital or doctor's office will have a policy on the age at which they can no longer see patients.
-This cutoff age might be so fixed that you can make an appointment with your current doctor for one day but not be allowed to make one on the next day.
-The best time to start seeing adult doctors is well before you hit this cutoff age.
+The best time to start seeing adult doctors is well before you can no longer see your current doctors.

 Ask your doctor to recommend an adult hematologist (and any other doctors you need to see) and make appointments with these new doctors at least a year before the date your current doctor will have to stop seeing you.
 That way, if you have questions or if something doesn't feel quite right, there is time to go back to your pediatric doctor for help making your transition.

 Adult hematologists expect their patients to know more about sickle cell disease than you're probably used to.
 Obviously they won't require you to know all the medical information.
 But they will assume that you know what to do when it comes to living with sickle cell disease.

 For instance, your adult hematologist will expect you to know:

 - what to do when you're running a temperature